 This article is specific to in-person interviews.
 If you have any remotely, check out our advice for standing out in virtual private school interviews.

 The first rule of thumb is to research the school’s dress code on its website and dress accordingly.
 This adherence shows that you did your research and are sincerely interested in the school, and it helps keep your child from feeling out of place.
 If this information isn’t available or the school doesn’t have a formal dress code, it’s important to look presentable, so no jeans or leggings.
-Comfort is also key to prevent distraction and fidgeting, so a coat and tie or formal dress aren’t necessary—unless that’s the student’s comfortable.
+Comfort is also key to prevent distraction and fidgeting, so a coat and tie or formal dress aren’t necessary—unless that’s how the student feels comfortable.

 It’s true that you only have one chance to make a great first impression!
 It may sound silly, but have your child practice shaking hands, making eye contact, and introducing themself.
 If they have a preferred nickname, mention it during the introduction to make things more personal from the start.
 Getting comfortable with introductions in advance will make it feel natural when meeting the interviewer.